Asperado/iconic/read_me.txt

     nltk.download('wordnet')
   4. Matlab
   5. use Matlab to complie processor/HoG/features.cc
+    If you are using Mac OS and you encounter error while mexing file, you may need this patch. http://www.mathworks.com/support/solutions/en/data/1-FR6LXJ/

   NOTE: the system can be modified to run on Windows system, currently, it supports linux.